Bernardine of Feltre

-Bernardine of Feltre (sometimes Bernardinus of Feltre) was a Friar Minor and missionary, b. at Feltre, Italy, in 1439 and d. at Pavia, 28 September 1494.
-He is remembered in connection with the monti di pietà of which he was the reorganizer and, in a certain sense, the founder, together with the Michele Carcano.
+Bernardine of Feltre (sometimes Bernardinus of Feltre; 1439 – 28 September 1494) was a Friar Minor and missionary who was born in Feltre, Italy and died in Pavia.
+He is remembered in connection with the monti di pietà of which he was the reorganizer and, in a certain sense, the founder, together with Michele Carcano.
 The feast of Blessed Bernardino is kept in the Order of Friars Minor on 28 September.

 He was beatified by Pope Innocent X on 13 April 1654 via the confirmation of his cult.
 The cause for his sainthood was opened on 7 April 1870.